 Winter Walkers and Busy Bees

-A massive THANK YOU to everyone at Stafford Rugby Club for fundraising for CASS during 2016 and especially to those who took part in the Three Peaks Challenge.
+A massive thank you to everyone at Stafford Rugby Club for fundraising for CASS during 2016.

 Dementia Friendly Workshops have taken place at the Museum of Cannock Chase and these are some of the brilliant Christmas decorations made from Willow – take a look.